Shaaali/identity-apps/docs/guides/authentication/passwordless-login/README.md

 You can configure FIDO2 passwordless login for your apps using two methods:
 - **Security key/Biometrics**: An application user uses a FIDO2-supported authenticator to log in without entering a username or a password.
 - **Identifier first + Security key/Biometrics**: An application user enters a username first.
 Asgardeo verifies the identity from the username and prompts the user to use a FIDO2-supported authenticator to log in.
+(This feature will be available soon in Asgardeo)

 ## Prerequisites
 To get started, you need to have an application registered in Asgardeo.
 If you don't already have one, register one of the following application types.
 -  <a :href="$withBase('/guides/applications/register-single-page-app/')">Single-page app</a>
 -  <a :href="$withBase('/guides/applications/register-oidc-web-app/')">Web app with OIDC</a>
 -  <a :href="$withBase('/guides/applications/register-saml-web-app/')">Web app with SAML</a>

 ::: info
  To try out passwordless login, you need to have a FIDO2 security key registered in Asgardeo.
 Learn how to <a :href="$withBase('/guides/user-self-service/register-security-key/')">register your FIDO2 security key</a>.